Chrysler 300 Insurance Rates

 Rates are averaged for all Chrysler 300 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Chrysler 300 Insurance
+How to Shop for Affordable Chrysler 300 Insurance

-Saving money on car insurance not only requires being a low-risk driver, but also having above-average credit, not filing small claims, and consideration of higher deductibles.
-Invest time comparing rates every year by requesting quotes from direct car insurance companies like GEICO and Progressive, and also from several local insurance agents.
+Saving money on Chrysler 300 insurance consists of not taking risks behind the wheel, having above-average credit, not filing small claims, and deciding if full coverage is necessary.
+Spend time shopping around once a year by obtaining price quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.

-- Teen drivers are the costliest to insure, as much as $437 per month if full coverage is included
+• Teens are charged the highest rates, as much as $421 per month if full coverage is included

 We’d like to answer a couple questions.
 First, does a Chrysler 300 last long?
 They will last upwards of 200K miles with the proper maintenance.
 Second, “Are Chrysler 300 expensive to maintain?”
 They have a 10 year maintenance cost of $10,600 which is expensive for the style and model of vehicle.